MindsGaming/mtcg/public/games/infinity/index.md

 #QuantumNature:
 Imagination will create a new dream for quantum computing algorithms that can be used in conjunction with the Imagination neural network creating a quantum simulator in order to store information in qubits, topological qubits and time crystals.
 Stable simulations will be used to enhance the neural network.
 This also enables Imagination to use qubits, topological qubits and time crystals in machine learning applications to optimize algorithms, memory or enhance complexity growth while training the neural network creating an open quantum system using zero trust dynamics making sure all components work together in a coherent and entangled state.
 Imagination will also implement any qubits, topological qubits or time crystals that are stable for users into the Imagination neural network while using quantum algorithms to improve and stabilize host and server connectivity to the current application improving latency while optimizing processor usage.
+Imagination will also use quantum entanglement to understand module layers and errors making improvements as necessary using time crystals.

 #QuantumDiscovery:
 Imagination will create a new dream node researching how we can improve the quantum nature of the system and provide content packs for test development on request.
 This also creates a quantum based internet connection for Imagination.
 Imagination will utilize quantum entanglement to create secure connections between devices on the network, Information will be encoded communication into qubits, which are then transmitted to other devices, topological qubits will be used for error correction purposes while transferring data over the internet, time crystals will be used for more efficient processing enhancing internet connection.